 controlling the decision of the parliament in which case the citizen performs the role of a veto player,

 a referendum organized by the government to consult the citizens for their opinion about specific topics.
-Such a referendum can be optional or constitutionally required
+Such a referendum can be optional or constitutionally required.

-Between the four different possibilities of referendums it is necessary to distinguish whether the outcome vote of the population is binding for the government or just of an advisory nature.
+Between the four different possibilities of referendums, it is necessary to distinguish whether the outcome vote of the population is binding for the government or just of an advisory nature.

-A prominent example how citizens can shape politics with their own expectations on an international field is the European Citizen Initiative, which was introduced in 2012.
-This initiative enables one million EU citizens, to call directly on the European Commission to propose a legal act in an area where the member states have conferred powers onto the EU level.
+A prominent example how citizens can shape politics with their own expectations on an international level is the European Citizen Initiative, which was introduced in 2012.
+This initiative enables one million EU citizens to call directly on the European Commission to propose a legal act in an area where the member states have conferred powers onto the EU level.
 This right to request the Commission to initiate a legislative proposal puts citizens on the same footing as the European Parliament.
 The Commission holds the right of initiative in the EU.

-A Only the constitutions of a small number of states worldwide envisage referendums which are important weapons against political class and take often place at the request of a number of voters to enable a set of number of voters to bring about a popular vote.
-Switzerland has the most of popular votes initiated by voters.
-The citizens sign a petition calling for a vote on amending the constitution or on rejecting a bill recently passed by the parliament.
-If the number of prescribed number of citizens is reached, which can vary from 50 000 to 100 000 depending on the nature of the proposal, a vote takes place.
+Only the constitutions of a small number of states worldwide envisage referendums, which are important weapons against political class and take often place at the request of a number of voters.
+This, in turn, enables a set of number of voters to bring about a popular vote.
+For example, in Switzerland, the citizens can sign a petition calling for a vote on amending the constitution or on rejecting a bill recently passed by the parliament.
+If the number of prescribed number of citizens is reached, which can vary from 50,000 to 100,000, depending on the nature of the proposal, a vote takes place.

-Italy is the only other West European Country that allows such initiatives.
+Italy is the only other western European country that allows such initiatives.
 Engaged citizenry brought about many popular votes between 1980s and 1990s, but the use of initiatives has declined drastically since then.
-Some post-communist countries have provision for the initiative in their constitutions.
-Nevertheless up to now the people have no access to mobilize the population and call for a vote which makes the right for Initiatives superfluous.
+Some post-communist countries have provisions for initiatives in their constitutions.
+Nevertheless, up until now, the people have had no ability to mobilize the population and call for a vote, which makes the right for initiatives superfluous.

-In the other case of a referendum the citizens have the ability to strike down an existing law or constitutional provision.
-It is therefore called rejective Initiative and controls decisions previously implemented by the government as it can prevent proposal from passing the law or the constitution.
-Again especially the Swiss widely make use of rejective initiatives.
-Until ninety days after the parliament’s approval of a bill, a group of at least 50000 citizens has the possibility to launch a challenge by calling a popular vote.
-In Denmark and Spain only a minority of parliamentarians or a number of regional councils in Italy have the opportunity to call a rejective referendum on certain proposals.
+In the case of a referendum, the citizens have the ability to strike down an existing law or constitutional provision.
+It is, therefore, called a “Rejective Initiative,” which controls decisions previously implemented by the government, as it can prevent a proposal from passing into law or becoming a part of the constitution.
+Again, the Swiss particularly make use of Rejective Initiatives most often.
+Until ninety days has passed after the parliament’s approval of a bill, a group of at least 50,000 citizens has the ability to launch a challenge by calling for a popular vote.
+However, only a minority of parliamentarians in Denmark and Spain or a number of regional councils in Italy have the opportunity to call for a “Rejective Initiative” on certain proposals.

-Another instrument of direct democracy to the above initiative is an imposed referendum by a government that asks the people to vote on a political question.
+Another instrument of direct democracy to the above initiative is an imposed referendum by a government, which asks the people to vote on a political question.
 The voting can either be mandatory or optional.
-In Denmark and Ireland in 1972 a mandatory referendum on whether to join the European Community was held.
-Both countries constitutions specified the necessity for a referendum on an issue with such major implications for sovereignty and declared it to be mandatory.
-Whereas the French and Dutch referendums of 2005 on the proposed EU constitution were optional as it was not legally or constitutionally necessary that a referendum needed to be held.
+In 1972, Denmark and Ireland held a mandatory referendum on whether to join the European Community.
+Both countries constitutions specified the necessity for a referendum regarding an issue with such major implications for sovereignty and declared it to be mandatory.
+However, the French and Dutch referendums of 2005 on the proposed EU constitution were optional, as it was not legally or constitutionally necessary that a referendum needed to be held.